VeraciousAI/Summarize/README.md

 # Summarize
-Summarising a PDF file using Langchain
+Summarising a PDF file using Langchain.